 Iran plane downing: Second day of protests turns up heat on leaders

-Iran’s leaders are facing a second day of protests following their admission the military shot down a Ukrainian passenger plane, killing all 176 people on board, many of them Iranians.
+Iran’s leaders have faced a second day of protests following their admission the military shot down a Ukrainian passenger plane, killing all 176 people on board, many of them Iranians.

-Demonstrators gathered at universities in Tehran and at sites in other cities, calling for senior officials to go.
+Protesters in Tehran and in several other cities chanted slogans against the leadership.

-Riot police have been sent to Tehran’s Azadi Square and other landmarks.
+Clashes with security forces and the firing of tear gas are reported.

 The plane, en route to the Ukrainian capital, Kyiv, was shot down near Tehran last Wednesday, shortly after Iran had launched missiles at two airbases housing US forces in Iraq.